sovity/edc-ce/docs/getting-started/documentation/faq.md

 2. Iterate and verify individual policies: For each policy, perform a GET request via the Management-API to identify the specific policies causing the issue, they will return an error at the call execution instead of policy details.
 This method helps pinpoint the problematic policies.

 A typical issue stems from missing contexts during the policy creation process.
-Ensure that all necessary context is provided to minimize error possibilites.
+Ensure that all necessary context is provided to minimize error possibilites or delete the policy if not needed.
+If a contract offer exists with the policy that has been deleted, this must also be deleted.

 ### Is it possible to exchange data between different organizations in a data space?